MaviVestini/SDS-HW2/README.md

 # SDS-HW2

-My personal repository for the second group homework for the *Statistical Methods for Data Science* course in *Sapienza University*.
+Repository for the second group homework for the *Statistical Methods for Data Science* course in *Sapienza University*.

 # Content